 Hormones such as cortisol and adrenalin are responsible for our physiological response to stress; also called the ‘fight or flight’ response.
 Cortisol heightens awareness, speeds up heart rate and shuts down digestion (2), while adrenalin elevates blood sugar levels ready to stand and fight or run away (3).
 That is fine when you are faced with a carnivorous beast or have to avoid a speeding vehicle, but chronic stress will set you up for serious health issues by taxing you body and damaging your immune system.
 It will create emotional disturbances and interfere with sleep.
 It may even lead to diabetes, heart disease and cancer.

 Fatigue is more than just feeling tired at the end of a busy day; it is the result of chronic stress.
 Sometimes called adrenal fatigue, it means that the adrenal gland, which regulates hormone production, is over-worked.
 It would seem that the body has forgotten how to stand down from the perceived threat.

 Clearly avoiding or managing the causes of stress is advisable.
 Sleep is a good way to allow your body to recover and find creative ways to reduce stress.
 Fresh air and exercise are also effective in dealing with the tension and worries of the day.
 A good diet will support the glands and organs we rely on to function, and for lapses in nutrition, natural supplements are effective way to support emotional and physical stress and allow the body to relax and recover once the stress has passed.

-Deep Blue Health products which can contribute to stress relief are;
+NZ Pure Health products which can contribute to stress relief are;